(music by Breandain O’Shae, narration by Kate Laycock)

 4. Knowledge becomes a knowledge only when it is passed on to others.
 I will openly share my knowledge always when possible.

-5. I will not impose on a puppet any kind of story or visual concept, neither movements, positions or sounds.
+5. I may only suggest to a puppet a story or visual concept, movements, positions or sounds.
+I may not impose them upon it.

 6. I will do my best to assist materials and objects to tell their own story.